cheet0r/cheet0r/README.md

 hi this is a **byi** for ponytown

 *im afk most of the time im on the game, so if i don't respond im very sorry!!*

-pls pls interact if you like any of my interests that r in my rentry!! in particular,
+*also if im sleeping in game it means i wont respond to msgs or interactions* pls pls interact if you like any of my interests that r in my rentry!! in particular,
 - vocaloid (especially flower and gumi)
 - persona games (not just p5)